julioaugusto/ScrumValuesAndRolesCardGame/V3_SG2020/V3_SG2020_content_EN.md

 ## Accountabilities (previously roles)

 Card 1 = "Scrum Master.
 Responsible for making sure a Scrum Team lives by the values and practices of Scrum.
-They are  often considered a coach for the team and their environment,, helping everyone do the best work they possibly can."
+They are  often considered a coach for the team and their environment, helping everyone do the best work they possibly can."

 Card 2 = "Product Owner.
 Responsible for the product value.
 Establishes a vision of what they wish to achieve, communicating it to the Scrum Team and stakeholders."